-People are complicated and, at the beginning, that complication doesn’t matter.
+People are complicated and, in the beginning, that complication doesn’t matter.
 What matters is the chemistry, the connection, the attraction.
-But, once the relationship settles down, they can become complicated.
+But, once the relationship settles down, it can become complicated.

 I have a client who loves his girlfriend deeply but who doesn’t want to break up with her in spite of the fact that they don’t get along at all.
 They have disagreements about just about everything and some of them are fundamental to their personal beliefs.
 And yet, when I suggest breaking up, my client shuts me down because he loves her.